Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: SUMMARY

 Holistic 3D modeling of molecularly defined brain structures is crucial for understanding complex brain functions.
-Emerging tissue profiling technologies enable the construction of a comprehensive atlas of the mammalian brain with sub-cellular resolution and spatially resolved gene expression data.
-However, such tera-scale volumetric datasets present significant computational challenges in understanding complex brain functions within their native 3D spatial context.
-Here, we propose the novel generative approach \textbf{Tera-MIND}, which can simulate \textbf{Tera}-scale \textbf{M}ouse bra\textbf{IN}s in 3D using a patch-based and boundary-aware \textbf{D}iffusion model.
-Taking spatial transcriptomic data as the conditional input, we generate virtual mouse brains with comprehensive cellular morphological detail at teravoxel scale.
-Through the lens of 3D \textit{gene}-\textit{gene} self-attention, we identify spatial molecular interactions for key transcriptomic pathways in the murine brain, exemplified by glutamatergic and dopaminergic neuronal systems.
-Importantly, these \textit{in-silico} biological findings are consistent and reproducible across three tera-scale virtual mouse brains.
-Therefore, Tera-MIND showcases a promising path toward efficient and generative simulations of whole organ systems for biomedical research.
-Project website: \url{https://musikisomorphie.github.io/Tera-MIND.html}
+Using emerging tissue profiling technologies, researchers charted comprehensive atlases of mammalian brain with sub-cellular resolution and spatially resolved transcriptomic data.
+However, these tera-scale volumetric atlases pose computational challenges for modeling intricate brain structures within the native spatial context.
+We propose \textbf{Tera-MIND}, a novel generative framework capable of simulating \textbf{Tera}-scale \textbf{M}ouse bra\textbf{IN}s in 3D using a patch-based and boundary-aware \textbf{D}iffusion model.
+Taking spatial gene expression as conditional input, we generate virtual mouse brains with comprehensive cellular morphological detail at teravoxel scale.
+Through the lens of 3D \textit{gene}-\textit{gene} self-attention, we identify spatial molecular interactions for key transcriptomic pathways, including glutamatergic and dopaminergic neuronal systems.
+Lastly, we showcase the translational applicability of Tera-MIND on previously unseen human brain samples.
+Tera-MIND offers an efficient generative modeling of whole virtual organisms, paving the way for integrative applications in biomedical research.